 His appointment is expected to receive disapproval from small farmers and progressive agriculture advocates are looking for a more aggressive plan to combat climate change and the consolidation of agribusiness.
 NAACP President Derrick Johnson has voiced his disapproval of the nomination because, since the Civil War, the role has been almost exclusively filled by white men, and Representative Marcia Fudge, another contender, would have been the first black woman and only the second woman to serve in the post.

-The USDA is projected to see recovery in the farm section during 2021 with rapid growth, low interest rates, and low inflation, according to the Food Emergency Response Network (FERN).
+The USDA is projected to see recovery in the farm section during 2021 with rapid growth, low interest rates, and low inflation, according to the Food & Environment Reporting Network (FERN).

 Quote of the Month:

 “Like other professions in health care and countless other fields, nutrition and dietetics has for many years experienced underrepresentation by persons of color in its membership and leadership ranks…”

 – The Academy of Nutrition and Dietetics on inclusion and diversity within the professional field